Shift Scheduler Blog

 Scheduling rules are saved instructions that guide AI scheduling and staff scheduling decisions.
 They describe roster rules such as rest limits, preferred shifts, skill requirements, rotation patterns, and other constraints.

-Are normal rules the same as Must rules?
+Are High, Medium, and Low rules the same as Must rules?

-No. Normal rules are soft rules.
+No. High, Medium, and Low are soft rules with explicit penalties.
 The scheduler tries to satisfy them, but it can trade them off.
 Must rules are hard constraints and should be used only for requirements that cannot be broken.

 Why does the order of rules matter?